-The Ontario Health Technology Advisory Committee has reviewed and accepted the findings of the health technology assessment.1
+The Ontario Health Technology Advisory Committee has reviewed and accepted the findings of the health technology assessment.

-Committee members agreed that, given the evidence regarding short-term quality of life, stroke, and mortality, and given the lived experience of patients with aortic stenosis and their caregivers, most older adults with severe aortic valve stenosis who are at low surgical risk would likely choose transcatheter aortic valve implantation (TAVI) over surgical aortic valve replacement (SAVR; the conventional treatment in this patient population).
+Committee members agreed that, given the evidence regarding short-term quality of life, stroke, and mortality, and given the lived experience of patients with aortic stenosis and their caregivers, most adults with severe aortic valve stenosis who are at low surgical risk would likely choose transcatheter aortic valve implantation (TAVI) over surgical aortic valve replacement (SAVR; the conventional treatment in this patient population).

 Committee members did express some concern about uncertainty with respect to the long-term durability of TAVI valves in the low-risk patient population.
 Members also expressed concern about the cost-effectiveness of TAVI, given the cost of the device.
 They suggested that the overall costs of TAVI might be reduced through negotiating reductions in device price and by encouraging shorter stays in hospital.
+Members suggested that the emerging evidence for longer-term outcomes for TAVI compared with SAVR be monitored.